December 4, 2020 at 8:57 am #11019Sai SaurabParticipant

 The reality is so incredibly complicated that we can formulate some theory based on “opposites attract” but because we neglect so many other effects, we cannot explain the observation.

-When you see some linearity in language it is because our consciousness is linear–we read one thing at a time, and it goes linearly.
-Even if you produced a tree like structure, a person will still read it linearly.
+When you see some linearity in a language it is because our consciousness is linear–we read one thing at a time, and it goes linearly.
+Even if you produced a tree-like structure, a person will still read it linearly.
 A computer certainly parses a tree linearly (e.g. breadth-first or depth-first).
-So, linearity is the property of our observation or phenomena, and non-linearity is the reality.
+So, linearity is the property of our observation of phenomena, and non-linearity is the reality.

 The linearity of a book is misleading.
-While writing a text, we frequently refer to previous sentence, the previous paragraph, previous chapter, things outside the book, even forward looking statements, and then many kinds of back and forth.
-If you truly draw an information graph of a book, it will be extremely complicated mind-map.
+While writing a text, we frequently refer to the previous sentences, the previous paragraph, previous chapter, things outside the book, even forward-looking statements, and then many kinds of back and forth.
+If you truly draw an information graph of a book, it will be an extremely complicated mind-map.
 But it is denoted linearly for our reading.
 Our minds, intellects, senses, etc. are non-linear, but our choices are linear.

 When reality is non-linear, and our observation is linear, then for the same reality, there are potentially infinite linear sequences of observations.
 Just like you can express the meaning of the book using a different sequence of sentences, paragraphs, chapters, etc. Ultimately, it is a humongously complicated graph that can be linearly parsed–i.e. it is a tree.
 But just because you are parsing it linearly in one way doesn’t mean that is the only way.
 And the evidence for that is that you get probabilities in your prediction.
 Given X, the next event can be A, B, C, etc. with probabilities of a, b, c, etc. Basically, you don’t know where in the tree you are.